wahur666/ConquestFrontierWarsRay-mirror/docs/trim-framework-port-tracker.md

 The attached `Static!!Background.xml` and `mainscreen_atlas` export confirm that at least one real `GT_STATIC` asset is just a fullscreen image background with no font data, which strengthens the case for a framework `Panel/Image/Label` split instead of a single catch-all static control.

+### 8. Batch 06 Confirms The Shell-Screen Split

+Batch 06 showed that "menu screens" still break into several distinct replacement shapes:

+- app/bootstrap dialogs outside the framework screen tree: `EulaWin.cpp` (defer unless explicitly required)
+- reusable modal shell primitives: `Menu_Confirm.cpp`, parts of `Menu_LoadSave.cpp`
+- simple informational modals: `Menu_help.cpp`, `Menu_Credits.cpp`
+- scripted media/presentation screens: `Menu_Briefing.cpp`
+- progression/launcher screens: `Menu_campaign.cpp`, `Menu_mission.cpp`
+- multiplayer composition panels and launch gating: `Menu_map.cpp`, `Menu_MapSelect.cpp`, `Menu_final.cpp`
+- in-game pause command hub: `Menu_igoptions.cpp`

+The main framework conclusions are:

+- not every legacy "menu" should become a framework-owned screen type; several are plainly app-level flows
+- the framework still needs a strong modal service, because confirmation, save/load, and picker flows recur across unrelated screens
+- file-system, registry, mission metadata, and progression lookups should move behind services instead of living in widget code
+- media/timeline playback for briefing-like screens is a separate surface from ordinary controls and layout
+- sibling-panel focus handoff in multiplayer setup (`Menu_map.cpp`, `Menu_final.cpp`, `Menu_slots.cpp`) should become explicit screen composition with scoped focus navigation, not ad hoc cross-frame calls

+Batch 06 also confirmed two naming mismatches from the earlier tracker assumptions:

+- `EulaWin.cpp` is not a Trim `Frame` screen at all
+- `Menu_help.cpp` is an about/legal modal, not a document-style help browser

 ## Suggested Next Analysis Order

-1. `Batch 06`
-2. `Batch 02`
+1. `Batch 02`
-3. `Batch 08`
+2. `Batch 08`
-4. `Batch 01`
+3. `Batch 01`
-5. `Batch 09`
+4. `Batch 09`

 Reason:

-- Batch 03, Batch 04, Batch 05, and Batch 07 now cover the main input/control/runtime surfaces that the remaining screens sit on top of
-- Batch 06 should come next because those screen files can now be interpreted with much better control-level context
+- Batch 06 is now observed, so the highest-value remaining uncertainty is the media/drawing/resource layer used by briefing, credits, splash, and shell presentation
-- Batch 02 should follow so media/drawing helpers can be judged against actual screen usage instead of in isolation
+- Batch 08 should follow while the multiplayer shell split from Batch 07 and Batch 06 is still fresh, so networking internals can be mapped against already-observed UI ownership
-- Batch 08 can then narrow the networking internals behind the multiplayer shell already mapped in Batch 07
+- Batch 01 can then tighten bootstrap/config/runtime assumptions after the main UI, media, and networking boundaries are clearer
-- leave bootstrap and leftovers until the screen/control/media boundaries are stable enough to avoid rework in the tracker
+- leave leftovers and parser/debug files until the framework/app split is stable enough to avoid churn in the tracker

 ## Tracker Maintenance Rules